 A glass jar of milk showing the cream separated at the top, placed on a wooden kitchen counter.

-The secret to incredible homemade butter isn't a complicated process—it's the milk you start with.
+The secret to incredible homemade butter isn't a complicated process—it’s the quality of the milk you start with.
 Everything hinges on that one ingredient.

-What if all you can find is standard pasteurized and homogenized milk from the grocery store?
-Don't worry, you can still make butter!
-Just know that the cream won't separate nearly as well, and you'll end up with a much smaller pat of butter for your efforts.
-It's not a failure, just a different starting point.
+• Standard Store Milk (Homogenized): Don't worry, you can still make butter!
+Just know that the cream won't separate nearly as well, resulting in a much smaller pat of butter for your efforts.

-The flavor of your butter is a direct reflection of the quality of your milk.
-If you can get your hands on fresh milk from a local dairy farm, you'll taste the difference immediately.
-Cream from small-scale cow or goat operations is often richer and carries the character of the pasture.
+If you can get your hands on fresh raw milk from a local dairy farm, you will taste the difference immediately.
+Cream from small-scale operations is often richer and carries the character of the pasture, directly impacting your butter's flavor.

 For those of us on the self-sufficiency path, learning to care for dairy animals is a game-changer.
 Our guide on how to raise goats is a great place to start if you're curious about small-scale dairy. https://thegroundedhomestead.com/post/how-to-raise-goats